 The business person below argued that as he was domiciled in Russia, the claimant had no right to sue him in the English courts.
 The court disagreed with this on the basis his children live here, his wife lived here and he spent much of his time in a large property in London.

 Most interesting the claim related to Russian assets, in Russia, Even though the court found that the Russian court’s would be better placed to hear the claim, the claim was allowed to proceed in London.
 I would be very interested to understand why the Claimant (who was Russian and domiciled in Russia) preferred the English Courts to the Russian Courts.

-It is possible to be resident in more than one country at the same time and those who have been resident in England for three months or more are generally also viewed as domiciled here.
+It is possible to have multiple permanent residency in more than one country at the same time and those who have been resident in England for three months or more are generally also viewed as domiciled here.
 The High Court made those points in considering the position of a Russian businessman who spent most of his time in his homeland but was a frequent visitor to London, where he owned an £11.3 million flat.It is possible to be resident in more than one country at the same time and those who have been resident in England for three months or more are generally also viewed as domiciled here.
 The High Court made those points in considering the position of a Russian businessman who spent most of his time in his homeland but was a frequent visitor to London, where he owned an £11.3 million flat.

 The businessman was being sued for over $7.5 million by a former associate in a joint venture to exploit mining projects in Russia.
 Both men were Russian citizens and their business interests were either entirely or mainly focused on their homeland.
 The subject matter of the venture was also wholly Russian.

 After the associate launched proceedings in London, the businessman applied to stay the claim on the basis that the Court should decline jurisdiction.
 The Court accepted that Russia would probably have been a more appropriate forum in which to resolve the dispute.
 However, it found that it was obliged to accept jurisdiction on the basis that the businessman was domiciled in England.